neurologic/Comparative-Animal-Behavior/understanding-behavior/competition-and-defense.md

 ***Q: When a pacifist and a pacifist compete, what is the one outcome for each individual?
 What is the probability of that one outcome?***

-***Q: In terms of the variables you chose for each factor (resource and losing a fight), how would you calculate the change in fitness of a pacifist when it is challenged by another pacifist?***
+***Q: In terms of the variables you chose for each factor (resource and losing a fight), how would you calculate the average change in fitness of a pacifist when it is challenged by another pacifist?***

 ***Q: ***